cojurongbe333/Chan-Ultimate-Pandas-Guide/README.md

 ## 🚀 Welcome!

-Welcome to the **Pandas Mastery Hub**, your all-in-one, highly practical, ultra-fun place to learn everything `pandas`! 🧪📊
+Welcome to the **Ultimate Pandas Guide**, your all-in-one, highly practical, ultra-fun place to learn everything `pandas`! 🧪📊
 Whether you're wrangling your first CSV or building a machine learning pipeline, this repo has you covered.

 > 🗣️ “Pandas is a Swiss Army knife for data.” – Every Data Scientist Ever